Auth0 Fine Grained Authorization (FGA) Concepts

 ]

-For more information, please see Modeling Basics.
+For more information, please see Direct Access.

 A relationship is the realization of a relation between a user and an object.